 Jostein Dahl Karlsen of Norway provided a brief update of planned CCS-related activities in Norway.
-These include an assessment of ten possible enhanced oil recovery (EOR) projects and an agreement between the Norwegian government and Statoil for construction of a CCS plant at Mongstad, on the coast of Norway, which would capture 100,000 tonnes of CO2 annually from a planned natural gasfueled cogeneration facility.
+These include an assessment of possible CCS projects utilizing enhanced oil recovery (EOR) and an agreement between the Norwegian government and Statoil for construction of a CCS plant at Mongstad, on the coast of Norway, which, in an initial demonstration phase, would capture 100,000 tonnes of CO2 annually from a planned natural gas-fueled cogeneration facility.
 These projects could be proposed for CSLF recognition in the future.

 Denis O'Brien of the European Commission provided a brief preview of projects the European Commission may propose for future CSLF recognition.
-These include CO2ReMoVe, which will evaluate MMV technologies at various sites and attempt to develop a common methodology; GeoCapacity, which will assess geologic CO2 storage capacity throughout Europe; and CACHET, which involves development of precombustion carbon capture technologies and hydrogen production.

-Howard Herzog of the United States provided a brief update of the CSLF-recognized Regional Partnerships program, which will soon move to a Phase III.
+These include CO2ReMoVe, which will evaluate MMV technologies at various sites and attempt to develop a common methodology; GeoCapacity, which will assess geologic CO2 storage capacity throughout Europe; MOVECBM, which is the second phase of the RECOPOL project; and CACHET, which involves development of precombustion carbon capture technologies and hydrogen production.
+Howard Herzog of the United States provided a brief update of the CSLFrecognized Regional Partnerships program, which will soon move to a Phase III.
 Included in this new phase are several projects that will result in geologic storage of about one million tons of CO2 per year over a four year period, followed by another four year period of monitoring.